PhD, Anthropology, UCLA, 2010

 BA, Psychological and Brain Sciences, Dartmouth College, 2002

-Dr. Buchbinder’s newest book, Scripting Death: Stories of Assisted Dying in America, is forthcoming from the University of California Press in April 2021.
-The book chronicles two years of ethnographic research documenting the implementation of Vermont’s Patient Choice and Control at End of Life Act.
+Dr. Buchbinder’s newest book, Scripting Death: Stories of Assisted Dying in America, chronicles two years of ethnographic research documenting the implementation of Vermont’s Patient Choice and Control at End of Life Act.
 Weaving together stories collected from patients, caregivers, health care providers, activists, and legislators, it illustrates how they navigate medical aid-in-dying as a new medical frontier in the aftermath of legalization.
-Scripting Death explains how medical aid-in-dying works, what motivates people to pursue it, and ultimately, why upholding the “right to die” is very different form ensuring access to this life-ending procedure.
+Scripting Death explains how medical aid-in-dying works, what motivates people to pursue it, and ultimately, why upholding the “right to die” is very different from ensuring access to this life-ending procedure.

 Dr. Buchbinder is also the author of Saving Babies?
 The Consequences of Newborn Genetic Screening (with Stefan Timmermans, 2013, University of Chicago Press) and All in Your Head: Making Sense of Pediatric Pain (2015, University of California Press), the editor of Understanding Health Inequalities and Justice: Bridging Perspectives for New Conversations (with Michele Rivkin-Fish and Rebecca Walker, 2016, UNC Press), and co-editor of the two-volume series The Social Medicine Reader, 3rd edition, (2019, Duke University Press).
 In 2015, Dr. Buchbinder was selected for a Greenwall Faculty Scholars Award (2015-2018), a career development award which enables junior faculty to carry out innovative bioethics research.
 In 2017, she received a Phillip and Ruth Hettleman Prize for Artistic and Scholarly Achievement by Young Faculty at UNC – Chapel Hill.
 Her research has been funded by the National Institutes of Health, the National Science Foundation, the Greenwall Foundation, and the Wenner-Gren Foundation.